LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 the tool is run, or whenever the configuration file is moved, the user must specify the folder containing the XML files.

-Click on the 'Open folder' button.
+Click on the 'Open folder' button (:numref:`figOpenXMLFolderButton`).

 .. _figOpenXMLFolderButton: